 The first time you attempt to re-run with SSH, the extension will guide you to select the path of

 the relevant SSH key.
-However, if you miss this step of want to modify it at a later time, you can
+However, if you miss this step or want to modify it at a later time, you can

 do so from the dedicated section of the settings page:

-Of course if the job you want to rerun uses parallelism, you will be able to select which job you
+If the job you want to rerun uses parallelism, you will be able to select which job you want to SSH

 You can read more about debugging with SSH on CircleCI